Resend Email Marketing

 A delivery connection is only one part of email marketing.
 You still need a clean place to collect subscribers, organize them, write campaigns, automate follow-up, and stop emailing people who should not receive more mail.

-- **Sender Setup Is Separate:** Verify the sending domain in Resend and create an API key with the right access.
+- **Sender Setup Is Separate:** Verify the sending domain in Resend, then create an API key with the right access.

 - **Subscriber Work Has To Live Somewhere:** Forms, landing pages, tags, custom fields, segments, unsubscribes, and imports need a clear home.

-- **Provider Limits Still Matter:** Your provider can still have sending limits, approval rules, domain requirements, and policy checks.
+- **Service Limits Still Matter:** Your email delivery service can still have sending limits, approval rules, domain requirements, and policy checks.

 ## Why Mailrith Works Well With Resend

-Mailrith lets you keep the provider you chose while giving the email marketing work a friendly app layer.
+Mailrith lets you keep the email delivery service you chose while giving you one clear place for email marketing work.

 - **One Subscriber Workflow:** Manage subscribers, tags, fields, forms, landing pages, broadcasts, sequences, and automations in Mailrith.

-- **Visible Delivery Provider:** Your Resend account stays responsible for the send, so provider setup and delivery feedback stay visible.
+- **Visible Email Delivery Service:** Your Resend account stays responsible for sending, so service setup and delivery events stay visible.

-- **Provider Freedom:** If your needs change later, the marketing workflow can stay in Mailrith while the delivery connection changes.
+- **Service Choice:** If your needs change later, the marketing workflow can stay in Mailrith while the delivery connection changes.

 ## What You Can Build With Mailrith And Resend

-The usual setup is simple: Mailrith owns the marketing workflow, and the delivery provider sends the email.
+The usual setup is simple: Mailrith manages the marketing work, and the email delivery service sends the email.

-1. Verify the sending domain in Resend and create an API key with the right access.
+1. Verify the sending domain in Resend, then create an API key with the right access.

 2. Create a Mailrith email delivery connection for Resend.

-3. Set up Resend webhooks so delivery events can come back into Mailrith.
+3. Set up Resend webhooks so delivery events return to Mailrith.

 4. Create a hosted form or landing page and tag new subscribers by source or interest.